davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

-# 🦜 Generative Deep Learning: 2nd Edition Official Codebase
+# 🦜 Generative Deep Learning - 2nd Edition Codebase

 The official code repository for the second edition of the O'Reilly book 'Generative Deep Learning: Teaching Machines to Paint, Write, Compose and Play'